aumpierre-unb/Psychrometrics-for-GNU-Octave/README.md

 `psychrometrics` provides the following functions:

 - `psychro`
+- `humidity`
+- `satPress`
+- `enthalpy`
+- `volume`
+- `adiabSat`

+All inputs and outputs of all functions are given in units of the International System.

 ### `psychro`

 `psychro` computes the dry bulb temperature, the wet bulb temperature, the dew point temperature, the humidity, the saturation humidity, the saturation humidity at wet bulb temperature, the specific enthalpy, the specific volume, the relative humidity, the water vapor pressure, the saturation pressure, the saturation pressure at wet bulb temperature and the density given any two input arguments, except the combination of water vapor pressure and dew point temperature, which are not independent.
 If a different number of inputs is given, execution will be aborted.
-The plot of a schematic psychrometric chart with the solution is optional.
+If fig = true is given, a schematic psychrometric chart is plotted as a graphical representation of the solution.

 **Syntax:**